Rafael1s/Computer-Vision-Algorithms/Project-2_ImageCaptoining/README.md

 100.00% Epoch [3/3], Step [3236/3236], Loss: 1.7584, Perplexity: 5.8030

 ## Credit
-Most of the code is based on the Udacity code for CNN and RNN models.
+Most of the code is based on the Udacity code for CNN models, RNN models and Image Captoining.